mwbowers/mwbowers.github.io/manuals/cocoon/displayfile-function-key-text.md

 KEY response-indicator [: conditions]
 ```
 >*conditions* is optional and specifies an expression that may contain AND, OR and NOT operands.
-To make expression syntax more *compact*, the operands used for:
+To make expression syntax more *compact*, the following symbols are used instead of operands:

 **AND** : `&`